Divya26101993/Active-directory-setup-on-windows-server-2022/README.md

 After typing the group name (e.g.,IT) and selecting OK, the group will be created under the Users OU.

-The selection of Group Scope and Group Type depends on your specific requirements and how you plan to manage permissions and resources.
+The selection of Group Scope and Group Type depends on your needs for managing permissions and resources

+**Group Scope:

-**Group Scope:Domain Local: Used for granting permissions to resources in the same domain.
+Domain Local:Used for granting permissions to resources within the same domain

-Global: Ideal for organizing users that belong to the same domain.
+Global: Ideal for organizing users within the same domain

-Universal: Best for users from multiple domains within the forest, especially when assigning permissions across domains.
+Universal: Best for users across multiple domains within a forest, especially when assigning permissions across domains.

 Group Type:

-Security: Used to assign permissions to resources and manage access control.

-Distribution: Used for email distribution lists and does not grant access permissions**
+The Security group type is used when you want to manage user permissions and access to shared resources.

+If you just want to create an email list without managing resource access, use the Distribution group type.

-The following screenshot shows the **Group Scope set to Global** and the **Group Type set to Security**
+The following screenshot shows the Group Scope set to Global and the Group Type set to Security, which is typically used for managing access to resources in the same domain

 This configuration is commonly used when you need a group to include users from the same domain (Global) and use that group for controlling access to network resources (Security).